 America’s Storm Warriors: MB Chapter

-In the mid-1800s the long U.S. coastline — between Cape Cod and Cape Hatteras — had the most terrible record of shipwrecks.
-Of this region, the New Jersey shore was notoriously the worst, known as the “Graveyard of the Atlantic.”
+In the mid-1800s along the US coastline — between Cape Cod and Cape Hatteras — there was a most terrible record of shipwrecks.
+Of this region, the New Jersey shore was notoriously the worst — known as the “Graveyard of the Atlantic.”

 Back then a growing American population and demand for goods increased the need for shipping vessels, both American and European.
 Between 1880 and 1900, the coast off Monmouth Beach alone had 10 recorded shipwrecks.
 During those times transatlantic shipping was at a record high and all sorts of vessels traversed the waters off New Jersey.
 Sailors then navigated by the sun, stars, moon, and horizon.
 Thousands of passenger and commercial ships moved up and down the coast and naturally an alarming number of shipwrecks occurred.

 In March 1849, Henry Wardell, descendant of the first settler of Monmouth Beach, deeded a lot on the beach (across from today’s Park Road) to the US government.
 An informal lifesaving society built a one-room beach structure, 16-by-28 feet.

 An informal life-saving service was organized after the infamous wreck of the New Era off Asbury Park in November 1854; nearly 300 German immigrants drown in that nor’easter.
 In the ensuing years life-saving service crews, the men who patrolled the beaches day and night and in all weather, routinely risked their lives in grand maritime rescues.